digitalideation/hslu-ki-h2501/slides/week02-Notes.md

 Basically, we develop our culture because our nature is failing, and that's fine, but there's more to it than that.

 Because we are failed animals, not defined by our nature, nor determined by the solidity of our instinct, we can invent ourselves.
-Invent ourselves as this or that, become progressive or reactionary, kind or mean, just or unjust, competent or incompetent, luminary, luminous, pardon, or obscure, or luminary, luminary it's funny.
+Invent ourselves as this or that, become progressive or reactionary, kind or mean, just or unjust, competent or incompetent, luminous or obscure.

 Well, this failure of nature within us opens up an immense space for our freedom.